oracle/python-oracledb/doc/src/user_guide/extending.rst

 in python-oracledb's internal cache, and :func:`get_secret()` is used to retrieve this secret from the cache.
 The secret value can be stored in global storage which is shared across all threads, or in thread local storage where each thread has its own secret value.
+The :func:`clear_all_secrets()` function is used to clear all secret values stored in the cache.

-The :ref:`end_user_sec_provider <endusersecuritycontextcreationplugin>` plugin stores an end user's identity value in python-oracledb's internal cache under a fixed key using thread local storage.
-Using this same key, the identity value can be retrieved from the cache.
-This identity can be provided by an external Identity and Access Management (IAM) system such as OCI IAM and Microsoft Entra ID, or by Oracle Database.
-This pluginFor more information on using this plugin, see
+The :ref:`end_user_sec_provider <endusersecuritycontextcreationplugin>` plugin stores end-user security values in python-oracledb's internal cache using thread local storage.
+These values include the end-user identity, data roles, and context attributes.
+The end-user identity can be provided by an external Identity and Access Management (IAM) system such as OCI IAM and Microsoft Entra ID, or by Oracle Database.
+Applications can use the plugin to dynamically store data roles and context attributes for the current execution context.
+These dynamically stored values are used when creating the end-user security context payload.
+If data roles or context attributes are not stored dynamically, the plugin uses the values defined in ``end_user_sec_params``.
+For more information on using this plugin, see
 :ref:`end_user_sec_provider <endusersecuritycontextcreationplugin>`.

 The :ref:`oci_tokens <ocicloudnativeauthplugin>` and